skonto/serving-keda/README.md

 - Prometheus adapter is in maintainance mode and Keda serves the same role using external metrics instead of custom.
 - A productized version of Prometheus Adapter service may not be available for your setup.
 Although cloud providers usually offer a solution implementing their own component for custom metrics aggregation, this leaves users with on-premise deployments without having a properly maintained solution.
 - Configuring a custom adapter service for custom metrics is not that easy.

+## Design

+The design of the integration is based on the idea of creating a scaledobject for a ksvc that defines the hpa autoscaling class.
+The ksvc owns the Scaledobejct which is removed when ksvc is removed.
+The hpa object created is solely managed by Keda and Knative does not interfere.

+Note: It is a no-go here to offer the full Keda functionality.

 ## Use Cases